dee077/GSOC_Organization_Analysis/Readme.md

     adjust the script accordingly.

 - **URL Consistency:**
-    The script utilizes a sample URL (`sample_url`) for testing and development purposes.
+    The script utilizes a sample URL (`https://summerofcode.withgoogle.com/archive/{year}/organizations`) for testing and development purposes.
 Ensure that the structure
     of the URLs for organization details remains consistent across different years.
 If there are changes, update the script accordingly to target the correct HTML elements.